-Communication Services Р Not permitted on any frontage abutting North Main on the ground floor r Street.
+Communication Comitoes Not normitted an any frontage abouting North Main Communication Services Р Not permitted on any frontage abutting North Main on the ground floor P Street.
 Limited to 5,000sf GFA.
-Consumer Repair Services Р Dance Hall CUP Grocery Store (25,000sf GFA or less) Р Grocery Store (Larger than 25,000sf GFA) CUP Hotel/Motel/Motor Lodge CUP Subject to the standards of Section 4528.2 Neighborhood Convenience Store Р Outpatient Substance Abuse Treatment Center CUP Parking Facility (Structured Only) Р Allowed on lots fronting North Main Street only when other permitted commercial uses occupy the North Main Street frontage.
-Personal Improvement Services Р Personal Services Р Public Farmers Market Р Subject to the standards of Section 4548 Restaurant, Drive-in CUP Subject to the standards of Section 4552, as well as the drive through facility location and design standards of Section 350 Restaurant, Fast Food Р Subject to the standards of Section 4552.1(a) Restaurant, General Р Subject to the standards of Section 4553(a) Restaurant, Small Р Subject to the standards of Section 4555(a)(2) Retail Sales Р Specialty Shop Р Studio, Fine Arts Р Veterinary Hospital/Clinic Р No overnight boarding is permitted.
-Industrial Only allowed above the ground floor when fronting North Laboratory CUP Main Street.
+Consumer Repair Services Dance Hall CUP P Grocery Store (25,000sf GFA or less) Grocery Store (Larger than 25,000sf GFA) CUP C. his at the the saturate of Continuous 0.2 Hotel/Motel/Motor Lodge CUP Subject to the standards of Section 4528.2 Neighborhood Convenience Store Р Outpatient Substance Abuse Treatment Center CUP Parking Facility (Structured Only) Р Allowed on lots fronting North Main Street only when other permitted commercial uses occupy the North Main Street frontage.
+Personal Improvement Services Р Personal Services Р Public Farmers Market Р Subject to the standards of Section 4548 Restaurant, Drive-in CUP Subject to the standards of Section 4552, as well as the drive through facility location and design standards of Section 3506(d).
+Restaurant, Fast Food Р Subject to the standards of Section 4552.1(a) Restaurant, General Р Subject to the standards of Section 4553(a) Restaurant, Small Р Subject to the standards of Section 4555(a)(2) Retail Sales Р Specialty Shop Р Studio, Fine Arts Р Veterinary Hospital/Clinic Р No overnight boarding is permitted. above the ground floor Г Veterinary Hospital/Clinic on the ground floor Р No overnight boarding is permitted.
+Not permitted on any frontage abutting North Main Street.
 Limited to 5,000sf GFA.
+Industrial Laboratory CUP Only allowed above the ground floor when fronting North Main Street.
+Limited to 5,000sf GFA.
 Research and Development CUP Only allowed above the ground floor when fronting North Main Street.
 Limited to 5,000sf GFA.
 Miscellaneous Accessory Structures Р Accessory structures shall be permitted in association with a principal structure, provided that the area of the accessory structure shall be 25 percent or less of the gross floor area of the ground floor of the principal structure.
 Accessory structures shall be allowed only on the same lot as the principal use or structure, or adjacent lot under common ownership, provided that access is from the lot on which the principal use or structure is located.
-Accessory structures are not permitted within any required build-to zone, or between a principal structure and any street.
-Retail and shipping service lockers are prohibited.
-Broadcasting and Communication Facility CUP 4.
-Netali and simpling service lockers are promoted. broadcasting and communication racinty COI
+3. Accessory structures are not permitted within any required build-to zone, or between a principal structure and any street.
+4. Retail and shipping service lockers are prohibited.
+Broadcasting and Communication Facility CUP